gatagat/lap/README.md

 #### Install using pip

-You can install the lastest release of lap from PyPI (recommended):
+You can install the latest release of lap from PyPI (recommended):

     pip install lap